-- A. The student's IEP/504 Plan will be reviewed to verify that the student's placement is not a special program placement. - B. The student's IEP/504 Plan will be reviewed to make sure that there are not any extenuating special considerations that would keep the student from participating in the general education setting. - C. The Student's IEP/504 Plan will be reviewed to make sure that the services will not be ending before the beginning of the next school year thus making the student no longer an ESE student or a student on a 504 Plan. - D. Students that apply to a Magnet middle or high school (secondary) must meet eligibility criteria at the time of application.
+- A. The student's IEP/504 Plan will be reviewed to verify if the student's placement is in a special program or a general education setting. - B. The Student's IEP/504 Plan will be reviewed to make sure that the services will not be ending before the beginning of the next school year thus making the student no longer an ESE student or a student on a 504 Plan. - C. Students that apply to a Magnet middle or high school (secondary) must meet eligibility criteria at the time of application.
 At the secondary level, the only eligibility criteria shall be as outlined in Section IV.2.A of this policy.
 Students who do not meet eligibility criteria may be considered eligible based on special circumstances and will have the opportunity to submit the information listed below to the Magnet school for review by a Magnet Review Panel Team.
 This Review Panel will be comprised of Magnet coordinators and other appropriate personnel.
-The application review process may take into consideration:
+The application review process may take into consideration: - 1. written recommendations of teachers and/or administrators, - 2. a written explanation of special circumstances indicating the student's ability to succeed in a Magnet school/program compiled by both the sending school and the receiving Magnet school,

-- 1. written recommendations of teachers and/or administrators, - 2. a written explanation of special circumstances indicating the student's ability to succeed in a Magnet school/program compiled by both the sending school and the receiving Magnet school, - 3. an interview with the student, where appropriate, and/or - 4. a student's portfolio demonstrating proficiency at the assigned grade level in reading and/or mathematics in English and/or the student's native language.
+- 3. an interview with the student, where appropriate, and/or - 4. a student's portfolio demonstrating proficiency at the assigned grade level in reading and/or mathematics in English and/or the student's native language.